History of the Traffic Light

-You may not think much of the traffic lights you see every day.
+You may not think much of the traffic lights you see in your car every day.
 They have become such a normal part of our everyday lives, that we may forget that there was once a time when traffic lights didn’t exist.
-Let’s take a journey into the long history of the traffic light and see how it’s evolved to be the complex system we know today.
+Let’s take a journey into the long history of stoplights and see how it’s evolved to be the complex system we know today.

 The first traffic light: where it all started

 The first traffic lights weren’t actually used for automobiles.
 Before cars were even on the road, people needed a way to control traffic congestion.

 Horse-drawn carriages and pedestrians lined city streets, causing chaos and accidents.
 And as the 1800s brought more and more people to the big cities, it wasn’t long before something needed to be done.
 According to Live Science, the first traffic light was designed and proposed by British railway engineer John Peake Knight.